crownstone/bluenet-ios-basic-localization/README.md

 open class CrownstoneBasicClassifier: LocalizationClassifier {
     public init() {}

-    public func loadTrainingData(_ dataId: String, collectionId: String, trainingData: <someDataType>) {
+    public func loadTrainingData(_ dataId: String, referenceId: String, trainingData: <someDataType>) {
         /*
         A method to load training data into the classifier.
         This can be called multiple times to load different training sets into the classifier.
         Each set is a different possibility.
-        The id provided will be returned as string by the classify method */
+        The dataId provided will be returned as string by the classify method */
     }

-    public func classify(_ inputVector: [iBeaconPacketProtocol], collectionId: String) -> String? {
+    public func classify(_ inputVector: [iBeaconPacketProtocol], referenceId: String) -> String? {
         return <result>
     }